Hand to Digital, Virtual to Physical

 The Making of Emma Jeffs and N&N WARES

-N&N WARES was established in 2012 by designer Emma Jeffs.
+N&N WARES was established in 2012 by Designer and Maker Emma Jeffs.
 N&N Wares was developed from her first collection of digital printed wares 'neck canvasses' (which she exhibited in a gallery setting entitled Neck & Neck).
 Employing the processes of digital and crafting know-how, graphic pattern, colour and cloth are merged to produce artistic works for interiors and accessories.

 Her approach to design combines craft, materials, technological innovation, of chance, and expressive details.
 With a career in textiles, design and craft that spans over 17 years she has a track record of innovative ways of combing print and materials for interiors, accessories and the body.
-From her early work in fashion print design, to one of the first designers to develop patterned adhesive window films, to her latest work which brings together her love of physical making and her skill in digital manipulation.
+From her early work in fashion print design, to her successful range of adhesive patterned window films, to her latest work which brings together her love of physical making and her skill in digital manipulation.

 Digital methods allow for print-on-demand engineered designs onto an extensive array of materials in endless colour ways.
 Jeffs’ focus is on utilising this technology to work in a sustainable way with the hand-crafted.
 This enables all kinds of tailor- made pieces to be explored through scale, colour, form and technique.